 Choose the Right Shoes.

 Your shoes should be flat and flexible (check out good walking shoes to see this in action).
 Walking shoes should be fairly lightweight and bend easily in the forefoot.
 They shouldn’t have pointed toes — you need room for your toes to flex and be comfortable.
 Local running stores have experts who can help.
+Try not to walk too much in dress shoes, heels or flats.
+Even if your knees are not affected directly, foot soreness can lead to poor posture, which can lead to stress on the knees.

 Check your Form and Alignment.